 So why talk about the Renaissance Center?
 It’s not like it has done much to revitalize the city, right?
 Wrong.
 Since it opened, it has been one of the most important buildings in Detroit.
 It is the face of the Detroit riverfront, and for the past year has been the face of bringing employees downtown from the suburbs.

 “The Ren Cen,” as some call it, was built in 1973 and completed fully in 1977.
-It is compromised of seven different towers on the Detroit International Riverfront, just off of Jefferson.
+It is comprised of seven different towers on the Detroit International Riverfront, just off of Jefferson.
 The main tower is 73 stories tall, and it isn’t an office tower.
 It is in fact the tallest all-hotel tower in the Western Hemisphere.
 There are four 39-story office towers surrounding the hotel and two other 21-story office buildings just a bit north, completed in 1981.
 The main tower houses the “Detroit Marriott at the Renaissance Center.”
 The other towers are called, “Towers 100-600.”

 The complex was the idea of Henry Ford II to help revitalize the economy.
 Ford Motor Company primarily funded the build, and became the largest private development in 1971 with a cost around $500 million.
 Surprisingly, it generated over $1 billion in economic growth.
 The city within a city opened officially on July 1, 1976.